 What starts as a simple search ultimately reveals a conspiracy stretching across the entire city.
 And as Maeko and Chaff discover feelings for each other neither was prepared to admit, she’s forced to choose whether she’ll stay with him or finally escape the life of a street rat.
 But with danger closing in around them, the only way any of them will get out of this alive is if all of them work together.

-Dragons In Pieces’s eBook is only 99 cents.
-Superheroes In Denim is available in Kindle Unlimited.
+Superheroes In Denim, the omnibus edition, is available in Kindle Unlimited.

 All Bobby wants is a girl to come home to after a hard day of work.
 Like the last one said before she left, he’s going exactly two places –no and where–and he’s happy with that.
 But somebody has other plans for him.
 A murder.
 The Terrorist Watch List.
 For what?
 Underage drinking?
 Things couldn’t possibly get worse.
 Right?